 - In Beirut, two separate residence halls, Santona and Berkeley Hotel are available and located within a seven-minute walk from the campus.

 - In Byblos, there are two non-coed residence halls: Dorm B is conveniently located just across the street from the campus main gate and offers four types of accommodation and Dorm C is off campus just a few minutes’ walk.
 It offers apartment-style living.

 On each campus, a residence hall supervisor and a team of assistants run the dormitories and provide social and extracurricular activities for resident students.
 The comfortable premises support the students’ academic and social needs.

 All settings provide comfortable accommodations that meet students’ academic and social needs.
 Rooms are neatly furnished with beds, desks, cupboards, safe boxes, and bed sheets and covers.
 Cable TV, Internet connection, and internal telephone lines are also provided.
 The buildings are equipped with heating and cooling.

 Lounges equipped with TVs and Internet connections and other amenities provide social space and a venue for activities organized by the residence hall team.
 Students are also welcome to bring their small refrigerators, dishes, and cutlery.
 Meals can be ordered from any of the surrounding restaurants.

-Students who wish to reside on campus must submit an application as soon as they receive their acceptance.
+Students who wish to reside at the university’s dormitories must submit an application as soon as they receive their acceptance.

 For more information and application, visit Living at LAU.